joseRamirez98/SortingAlgorithms/README.md

 ##  Purpose

-This program is not associated with any computer science courses at Sac State.
+This program is a personal project.
 The purpose of this program was to test my ability to translate code from one programming language to another.
 In addition, I wanted to gain practice using the pandas and matplot libraries, and learn to output data to csv file and familiarize myself plotting data as well.

 ##  Unit Test